Click To Skip To A Section

 - If you reach out and can’t get a date set immediately, ask what the wait time is.

-- When asking about a consultation you get an excuse, or a price over the phone that seems outrageous, start looking elsewhere.
+- When asking about a consultation you get an excuse, or a price that seems outrageous, look elsewhere.
 That shop just isn’t into y.our design

 - If the artists is just really busy, ask what steps can be taken to get a talk with them.
 They may have a wait list so ask to get put onto it.

 This is jumping ahead in the process but why not talk about it now!?

 When someone doesn’t show or cancels last minute, the artist may give you a call to setup an appointment.
 The timeline may not fit your schedule so don’t worry about saying “no” if its inconvenient.
 If the cancellation does happen during a time you can make it, you can get in the door faster.

 Using good communication and bring high quality photos that explain for you what you like to see.
 Be brave and have a simple hand drawn example to show.
 You would be surprised how much this helps when translating your idea.